-Joined Elder Lake and arrived in Farmington, Iowa.
-Preached there for the Saints, and went to the old hall where John H. Lake preached his first sermon in 1861.
+Soon after the events narrated at the close of the last chapter I joined Elder Lake and we went to Farmington, Iowa.
+Preached there for the Saints, and went to the old hall where Elder Lake had preached his first sermon in 1861.

-We arrived in Lamoni, Iowa, on March 23rd, remained with the Saints there for seven days, and I preached six discourses while there.
-I enjoyed my visit in Lamoni very much.
+We arrived in Lamoni, Iowa, on March 23, and remained with the Saints there for seven days.
+I preached six discourses while there.
+Our visit to Lamoni was enjoyed very much.
 I met with many of the warriors of the gospel army.
-As I saw them coming to the house of God I thought, this is but a foretaste of the joys that await the "tempted, the tried and the true."
+As I saw them coming to the house of God I thought, this is but a foretaste of the joys that await the "tempted, the tried, and the true."
 We were permitted to visit the home of President Joseph Smith.
 He was absent on a mission, but his wife and family gave us a hearty welcome.
-Sister Smith gave me a small piece of crystal of the Martyr's watch as it was found by his wife in his vest pocket crushed by the bullets.
+Sister Smith gave me a small piece of crystal of the martyr's watch as it had been found by his wife in his vest pocket, crushed by the bullets.

 We were made welcome at the Saints' publishing house.
 Pres.
 W. W. Blair gave us a welcome to the editorial room, where we spent a pleasant time.
-Indeed, every one seemed to give us a smile of welcome, and life was made pleasant for us while we remained in Lamoni.

-We arrived in St. Joseph, Missouri, on April www.LatterDayTruth.org

-5th, and I preached that night in a fine church called "Unity Church."
+Indeed, everyone seemed to give us a smile of welcome, and life was made pleasant for us while we remained in Lamoni.
+We arrived in Saint Joseph, Missouri, on April 5, and I preached that night in a fine church called "Unity Church."

-During the general conference I was the guest of brother and sister Gardner.
+During the General Conference I was the guest of Brother and Sister Gardner.
 Their hospitality is remembered with pleasure.
-After the conference I remained nine days in St. Joseph by request and preached with Elder Mark H. Forscutt.
-My association with Elder Forscutt and the St. Joseph branch is still remembered.
-I trust that he who remembereth the widow's mite will kindly reward them for their kindness to me.
+After the conference I remained nine days in Saint Joseph by request and preached with Elder Mark H. Forscutt.
+My association with Elder Forscutt and the Saint Joseph Branch is still remembered.
+May those good Saints be kindly rewarded of God for their kindness to me.

-I made a flying visit to Independence, Missouri, and Armstrong, Kansas.
-Met with the Saints and saw many of the Canada Saints who had stood the storms with us in the early days of London branch, preached at each of the above places, and left for Galien, Michigan.
+I made a flying visit to Independence, Missouri, and to Armstrong, Kansas.
+Met with the Saints and saw many of the Canadian Saints who had stood the storms with us in the early days of London Branch, preached at each of the above places, and left for Galien, Michigan.
 I met Elder Bond in Chicago, and together we traveled to Galien.
 We were met at the station by Bishop George A. Blakeslee, to whose home we repaired.
 I remained at Galien several days.
-Bishop Lakeslee drove me around, and I felt at home, for both the Bishop and his family did all they could to make me happy.
+Bishop Blakeslee drove me around, and I felt at home, for both the Bishop and his family did all they could to make me happy.

-Went with Elder Willard J. Smith to Buchanan, preached twice there.
+Went with Elder Willard J. Smith to Buchanan, where I preached twice.
 In company with Elders W. J. Smith and F. M. Sheehy I visited Clear Lake, Indiana, and Coldwater, Michigan.
-Had a good time preaching and visiting with the Saints; and to add to our pleasure we met Elder C. Scott, whom to know is to admire.
+Had a good time preaching and visiting with the Saints; and to add to our pleasure we met Elder Columbus Scott, whom to know is to admire.

-We left Indiana and arrived in St. Thomas, Ontario, on the 15th day of May.
+We left Indiana and arrived in Saint Thomas, Ontario, on the 15th day of May.
 The next day I reached my own home and found all well.
 The next day I planted the root taken from Joseph Smith's grave.
 If it lives this summer many will have a sprout, and it shall be called Joseph's lily.